ArtifactyNight/node-rdcw-slipverify/README.md

 - If the slip is too old (more than 1 day)
 - If the account number matches the expected account
 - If the bank code matches the expected bank

 Returns a `BankValidationResult` with the validation status and any error message.

+#### `BankSlipValidator.validatePromptParse(payload: string): PromptParseResult | null`

+Validates a QR code payload using the PromptParse library.
+Returns the parsed result or null if the payload is invalid.

+#### `BankSlipValidator.validateSlipWithPromptParse(result: VerifySlipResult, expectedAccount: string, expectedBank: string, expectedAmount?: string): BankValidationResult`

+Enhanced validation that combines basic slip validation with QR code validation using PromptParse.
+Checks:

+- All basic slip validations
+- QR code format validation
+- Account number validation from QR code (Tag 30-01)
+- Amount validation from QR code (Tag 54) if expectedAmount is provided

+Returns a `BankValidationResult` with the validation status and any error message.